ITALY, TUSCANY, LUCCA, PESCAGLIA

 The Swimming Pool

 The pool measures 8 metres by 4 metres and seems to hang above the trees, giving wonderful views across the valley.
-The whole area was remodelled in 2004, with the addition of a brick path with stone steps, a large brick patio area and a wooden deck suspended over the valley.
+The whole area was remodelled in stunning limestone paving in 2023.

-The hamlet is accessed via a long concrete drive.
+The property is accessed via a long concrete drive.
 At the end of this is a wall with large wrought iron gates.
 Next to the gates is shrine dating from the 1740s, which is also owned by the property.
+This has an original, marble bas-relief of the Lucca’s patron saint, Santa Zita, who was born in this comune of Pescaglia.

-The main house is heated by a new euro 10,000 Thermorossi furnace, which burns wood.
+The property is connected to mains water, which is metered, and mains electricity.
+There are two gas tanks, one of 1,500 litres and the other of 1,000 litres.
+These are filled twice a year by tanker.
+All of the buildings have full independent gas central heating.
+The large house is heated by a new euro 10,000 Thermorossi furnace, which burns wood.
 It is far more economical to heat such a large house in this way, although the system can be switched to gas if necessary.

 Each of the houses has a new, gas combination boiler.
 There is an annual service contract with local, registered technician.